leo-caicedo/trivia-challenge/README.md

+# Deploy
+You can find the API here 👉 https://trivia-challenge-api.herokuapp.com/

 # Trivia challenge
 ## _Back Coding Challenge_
 REST API to generate quizzes with random questions and storage of user responses.

 ## Features